alien4cloud/alien4cloud.github.io/documentation/1.2.0/user_guide/components_management.md

 The following image shows the upload of an archive with an error :
 [![Upload an archive with error](../../images/components_guide/csar-upload-errors.png)](../../images/components_guide/csar-upload-errors.png)

+If a node template name contains some special character (is: not an alphanumeric character from the basic Latin alphabet and the underscore) we will replace this caractere by an underscore.

 # Components search

 Alien4Cloud  provides ways to browse the uploaded components, with a search engine allowing filters.